NixOS/nixpkgs/doc/build-helpers/trivial-build-helpers.chapter.md

 ```
 ### `writeShellScriptBin` {#trivial-builder-writeShellScriptBin}

+Writes a shell script to a "bin" subdirectory of subdirectory of the store.

-`writeShellScriptBin` takes two arguments: `name` and `text`.
+`writeShellScriptBin` takes two arguments: `name` and `text`, each of which should be a string.

+`name`

-`name` is the name used in the Nix store path and within the file generated under the store path.  `text` will be the contents of the file.
+: the name used in the Nix store path and within the file generated under the store path.

+`text`

+: the contents of the file.

 This function is almost exactly like `writeScriptBin`, but it prepends a shebang line that points to the runtime shell (usually bash) at the top of the file contents.

 The file's contents will be put into `/nix/store/<store path>/bin/<name>`.